ZsakaiBalint/portfolio-website/README.md

 * If you finished working, stage all changes: `git add .`
 * Commit your changes: `git commit -m "Your commit message here"`
 * Push the changes: `git push origin main`

+## Where can you read and edit the documentation
+you can find the documentation of this repo in the [Wiki section](https://github.com/ZsakaiBalint/portfolio-website/wiki)